cleanrock/flobby/README.md

 flobby
 ======
-flobby is a spring (http://springrts.com) lobby client written in C++. flobby is developed and tested on archlinux.
+flobby is a [spring](https://springrts.com) lobby client written in C++.
+flobby is developed and tested on archlinux, use AUR package [flobby-git](https://aur.archlinux.org/packages/flobby-git/) for easy install and update.

 Dependencies worth noting
 -------------------------